A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Introduction

-Community detection has been extensively studied in the statistical learning literature, see e.g. \cite{fjallstrom1998algorithms, fortunato2010community, goldenberg2010survey} and the references therein for overviews of the literature.
-Several approaches have been proposed to identify communities in networks \parencite{newman2004finding, fortunato2010community, abbe2018community}, including spectral embedding \parencite{von2007tutorial, rohe2011spectral, rubin2022statistical}.
+One of the most fundamental tasks in analysing networks is to find clusters or communities that group similar objects/individuals together.
+The mathematical approaches for identifying such groups are commonly known as clustering or community detection techniques.
+Identifying communities within a network enables deeper understanding of local structures (dyads, triads etc.) as well as a holistic (global) understanding of the entire network.
+Community detection has been extensively studied in the statistical learning literature, see e.g. \cite{fjallstrom1998algorithms, newman2004finding, fortunato2010community, goldenberg2010survey, abbe2018community} and the references therein for overviews.
+Several approaches have been proposed to identify communities in networks, including spectral embedding \parencite{von2007tutorial, rohe2011spectral, rubin2022statistical}.
 Spectral clustering (SC) and its variants have developed over recent years as some of the most popular techniques for finding communities in network data, and their use is now commonplace in a number of settings, see e.g., \cite{shi2000normalized, ng2001spectral, von2007tutorial}.
 These methods predominantly perform spectral embedding using the Laplacian matrix -- a representation of the connections between individuals in network data.
 Most of this work has been dedicated to undirected graphs, but there has been a growing body of literature on community detection in directed networks \parencite{satuluri2011symmetrizations, cucuringu2020hermitian, wang2020spectral}.